HomeFive of the BestFive of the best players to play for Barcelona and Real Madrid

 Returning to Spain at Barcelona, “The Maradona of the Carpathians” again struggled for success, winning just the Spanish Super Cup and scoring 11 goals in 51 appearances at the Camp Nou.

-Hagi’s greatest successes of an iconic football career may have come away from Spain’s big two, but he was a flawed genius who was mesmerising at his majestic best.
+Hagi’s greatest successes in an iconic football career may have come away from Spain’s big two, but he was a flawed genius who was mesmerising at his majestic best.

 It just looks better!
 Five of football’s great left-footed geniuses